irinagain/mixedCCA/README.md

 mixedCCA: sparse CCA for data of mixed types
 ============================================

-The R package `mixedCCA` is to apply sparse CCA on the data of mixed types: continuous, binary or zero-inflated (truncated continuous).
-The methods are described in "Sparse semiparametric canonical correlation analysis for data of mixed types" by Yoon, Carroll and Gaynanova (2018+).
+The R package `mixedCCA` implements sparse canonical correlation analysis for data of mixed types: continuous, binary or zero-inflated (truncated continuous).
+The corresponding reference is

+"Sparse semiparametric canonical correlation analysis for data of mixed types" by Yoon, Carroll and Gaynanova (2018+).

 Installation
 ------------